 This chapter provides guidelines and recommendations for the design and construction of a basement or crawlspace foundation using a load-bearing perimeter wall.
-A load-bearing perimeter wall foundation system uses a wall along the outer edge of the home to support the home's outside walls.
-This perimeter support works with interior supports such as piers, columns, and cross beams that support the home's frame and, if multi-section, marriage line.
+A load-bearing perimeter wall foundation system provides support to the home's outside walls.
+A perimeter wall foundation system works with interior supports such as piers, columns, and cross beams that support the home's frame and, if multi-section, marriage line.

-- STEP 1.
+- ▼ STEP 1.
 OBTAIN A FOUNDATION DESIGN (p.
-26)

-- STEP 2.
+28) - ▼ STEP 2.
 EXCAVATE (p.
-26)

-- STEP 3.
+28) - ▼ STEP 3.
 CONSTRUCT THE FOOTING OR SLAB (p.
-26)

-- STEP 4.
+28) - ▼ STEP 4.
 CONSTRUCT THE PERIMETER WALL (p.
-26)

-- STEP 5.
+28) - ▼ STEP 5.
 INSTALL INTERIOR SUPPORTS (p.
-27)

-- STEP 6.
+29) - ▼ STEP 6.
 DAMP PROOF FOUNDATION WALL (p.
-27)

-- STEP 7.
+29) - ▼ STEP 7.
 BACKFILL AND GRADE (p.
-27)
+29)